Fed Rate Decision: How FOMC Meetings Affect Bond ETFs

 • Rates and bond prices: When the Fed changes the target federal funds rate, it generally leads to changes in interest rates across the bond market.
 This can cause the prices of the bonds within the ETF to rise or fall, depending on the rate decision.

 • Inverse relationship: Interest rates and bond prices have an inverse relationship.
 For example, when interest rates fall, the value of existing bonds with higher fixed interest rates become more attractive compared to new bonds offering lower yields.
 This drives up the prices of existing bonds in the ETF.
-The opposite is true when interest rates are rising, was the case in 2022 and 2023.
+The opposite is true when interest rates are rising.

 Types of Bond ETFs and Interest Rate Impact